As NASA turns 60 on Oct 1, we take a look at why the agency is special and why it is so vital for our planet

 The Earth System Science Pathfinder Program sponsors missions designed to address unique, specific, highly focused scientific issues and to provide measurements required to support Earth science research.
 Missions selected in this program support a variety of scientific objectives related to Earth science, including studies of the atmosphere, oceans, land surface, polar ice regions, and solid Earth.

-Launched on July 2, 2014, Orbiting Carbon Observatory-2 (OCO-2) is NASA’s first dedicated remote sensing satellite to study atmospheric carbon dioxide – considered to be the main culprit behind global warming — from space. it is a replacement of the Orbiting Carbon Observatory which was lost in a launch failure in 2009 The goal is to improve understanding of the carbon cycle on earth and the processes that regulate atmospheric concentration of carbon dioxide for better prediction of increase in carbon dioxide and its impact on Earth’s climate.
+Launched on July 2, 2014, Orbiting Carbon Observatory-2 (OCO-2) is NASA’s first dedicated remote sensing satellite to study atmospheric carbon dioxide – considered to be the main culprit behind global warming — from space.
+It is a replacement of the Orbiting Carbon Observatory which was lost in a launch failure in 2009.

 Launched on January 31, 2015, the Soil Moisture Active Passive (SMAP) mission is orbiting observatory that measures the amount of water in the top 5 cm of soil everywhere on Earth’s surface.
-SMAP is designed to measure soil moisture over a three-year period every couple of days.
+One of the first Earth observation satellites developed by NASA in response to the National Research Council’s Decadal Survey, SMAP is designed to measure soil moisture over a three-year period every couple of days.
 This permits changes, around the world, to be observed over time scales ranging from major storms to repeated measurements of changes over the seasons.

 Initially, the mission used both active radar and passive (receiving natural microwave emissions from the ground) techniques to measure soil moisture.
 Even though the radar has stopped working the mission continues, increasing our understanding of links between water, energy and carbon cycles.